ChenLiu-1996/CitationMap/README.md

 2. I tried to use multiprocessing, but unfortunately the excessive visits get me blocked by Google Scholar.

 ## Expected Outcome
-When you run the code properly, you will get an HTML file.
-If you open that HTML file on a browser, you will see your own version of the following citation world map.
+You will be given an HTML file as the output of the script.
+If you open it on a browser, you will see your own version of the following citation world map.

 <img src = "assets/citation_world_map.png" width=800>

 ## Usage